 Lake Magadi road birding is ideal for a birder who has some days in Nairobi, or those with a connecting flight and has a few hours to spare.
 Also, a bird enthusiast attending meetings/conferences in Nairobi and has a day off or two before flying back home

 Birdwatching Lake Magadi Road

 Lake Magadi road birding’s first stop if the weather is fine is at Kona Baridi( Cold bend ) which is at the southern end of Ngong Hills which is dry, windy, and a bit cold in the morning.
-From here, you have excellent views of the Great Rift Valley and Nairobi City, further down stunning views of Olesukut and Olorgesailie mountains which are scenically amazing.
+While here, you have an excellent view of the Great Rift Valley and Nairobi City, further down stunning views of Olesukut and Olorgesailie mountains which are scenically amazing.

 From here we shall search for birds in the plains below and on top of Acacia trees dotting the area, bird species likely to be seen are: Grassland Pipit, Augur Buzzard, Red-faced Crombec, African Citril, Abyssinian Wheatear, plus many other interesting bird species

 As you start going downhill, the vegetation and altitude change to more acacia bushes and woodland.
 You can make around three or more stops for Lake Magadi road birding after Kona Baridi along the road where you can do a bit of walking in the bushes

 At Across Road the rare Pringle’s Puffback and Zanzibar Greenbuls will be heard singing, a group of Lesser Kudus is also encountered on the elevation to the left.
 Driving further down is Ol Kejo River which is mostly dry, a perfect place to look for Ashy Cisticola, Mouse-colored Penduline Tit, and Buff Crested Bustard, other species were seen around are Somali Bunting and Tiny Cisticola.

 A few minutes after the river there is a community borehole, where on the electricity lines the Taita Fiscal is seen perching, on plains adjacent, Kori Bustard will be seen puffing.
 Two-banded and Three-banded Coursers may also be seen

 On a dam before Oltepesi Town, Red-fronted Prinias are hyperactive on top of a single acacia tree, White-throated Bee-eaters busy on the dam’s wall excavating breeding holes.